Tuition & financial aid

 Learning courses, graduate-level independent study courses numbered 600, 700, and 800, or any self-sustaining/fee-based courses.
 Other exclusions are independent study, thesis, dissertation, research, internships, tutorials, private lessons or practicums.
 In addition, certain state-funded courses or programs may be excluded from the tuition exemption program on the basis of academic or fiscal considerations.

-In order to register using tuition exemption, students should carefully follow the steps identified in UW Bothell registration guidelines.
+In order to register using tuition exemption, carefully follow the steps identified in UW Bothell registration guidelines.
 Questions regarding the procedure are to be directed to the UW Bothell Registrar.

 Financial aid opportunities

-View the UW Bothell financial aid page for the latest information designed to help students with their financial aid research.
-Generous scholarships are available for select enrolled students in amount ranging from $500 to over $5,000.
+View the UW Bothell financial aid page for the latest information designed to help with financial aid research.
+Generous scholarships are selectively available in amount ranging from $500 to over $5,000.
+Additional information can be found at the University of Washington financial aid office.

 Federal loans